 Susan Hedstrom is the Executive Director for the Foundation for Prader-Willi Research.
 Passionate about finding treatments for PWS, Susan joined FPWR in 2009 shortly after her son, Jayden, was diagnosed with Prader-Willi Syndrome.
-Rather than accepting PWS as it has been defined, Susan has chosen to work with a team of pro-active and tireless individuals to accelerate PWS research and change the future of PWS.
-Inspired by her first FPWR conference and the team of researchers that were working to find answers for the syndrome, she joined the FPWR team in 2010 and led the development of the One SMALL Step walk program.
+Rather than accepting PWS as it has been defined, Susan has chosen to work with a team of proactive and tireless individuals to accelerate PWS research and change the future of PWS.
 Under Susan’s leadership, over $15 million has been raised for PWS related research.

 Theresa V. Strong, Ph.D.

 Director of Research Programs

 Theresa V. Strong, Ph.D., is one of the founding members of FPWR.
 She received a B.S. from Rutgers University and a Ph.D. in Medical Genetics from the University of Alabama at Birmingham (UAB).
 She performed postdoctoral studies at the University of Michigan in the laboratory of Francis Collins, M.D., Ph.D., studying the molecular basis of cystic fibrosis and Huntington disease.
 After her postdoc, she returned to the faculty at UAB, where her laboratory focused on developing gene therapy approaches for cancer.
-She became the Director of UAB’s Vector Production Facility and a Professor in the Department of Medicine.
-Theresa is one of the founding members of FPWR and has directed FPWR’s grant program since its inception.
-In October of 2016, she transitioned to a full time position as Director of Research Programs at FPWR.
-She remains an Adjunct Professor in the Department of Genetics at UAB.
-She and her husband Jim have four children, including a son with PWS.
+She was Director of UAB’s Vector Production Facility and a Professor in the Department of Medicine.
+In 2016, Theresa transitioned to a full time position as Director of Research Programs at FPWR.
+She remains a volunteer Adjunct Professor in the Department of Genetics at UAB.
+She and her husband Jim have four children, including a young adult son with PWS.

 Jessica Bohonowych, Ph.D.